Understanding the Differences Between Disparagement vs Defamation

-Defamation is a crime committed against another, where the affected individual may be eligible for substantial monetary compensation.
-When a person makes false or injurious claims about another person, this is defamation and, so long as it has caused some kind of financial, reputational, or personal harm.
+Defamation is a civil tort.
+The affected individual may be eligible for substantial monetary compensation.
+Defamation occurs when a person makes false or injurious claims about another person and it has caused some kind of financial, reputational, or personal harm.
 In establishing a case of defamation, the plaintiff must first show which of the two types of defamation occurred — slander or libel.

-The first action you must take In accordance with your local state laws, is to define your type of defamation and its extent.
+The first action you must take is to define your type of defamation and its extent.
 Between the two forms of defamation, there are a few key distinguishing factors:

 - Defamation can be a case of either slander, or libel

-- Now that you have established what kind of defamation has occurred, you can continue with proving your claim by sending a cease and desist letter to the defendant
+- Now that you have established what kind of defamation has occurred, you can continue with proving your claim by sending a cease and desist letter to the personal responsible

 Although defamation might seem simple, there are several ways in which defamatory statements may not be eligible for litigation: